lhaagsma/sslblacklist/README.md

 https://sslbl.abuse.ch/

-Of the 151 certificates blacklisted, 95 are present in this repo, 56 are missing.
+If you have any of the certificates located in 'missing_certificates.txt' do perform a pull request or contact me on twitter / email.